Cost of Attendance Spring 2017

-Cost of Attendance at Northern Essex Community College for Fall 2014
+Cost of Attendance at Northern Essex Community College for Spring 2017

 Cost of Attendance at Northern Essex Community College is primarily based on your residency and on the number of credits in which you are enrolled.
-In addition, there is a Facilities Fee which is a flat fee based upon the number of credits in which you are enrolled and a Health Insurance Premium charged to all students enrolled in 9 or more credits.
-Also, there are certain costs relating to the specific courses you are taking.
+Some costs are assessed per credit, other costs are flat fees, based on the number of enrolled credits.

-The basic per credit cost is composed of: (1) Tuition, (2) College Fee, (3) Student Activity Fee.
-In addition, there are these other costs which may apply: (4) Facilities Fee, (5) High Cost Course Fee, (6) Miscellaneous fees, and (7) Health Insurance Premium.
+The basic per credit cost is composed of: (1) Tuition, (2) College Fee.
+In addition, there are other costs which may apply: (3) Student Activity Fee, (4) Blackboard Access Fee, (5) High Cost Course Fee, (6) Facilities Fee, (7) Miscellaneous Fees, and (8) Health Insurance Premium.

 Please see below for the explanation of each of these components.

 (1) Tuition is based on where you officially reside.
 Tuition is assessed on total enrolled credits.

 |New England Regional||$38/credit|